marimo-team/marimo/docs/guides/working_with_data/dataframes.md

 [`mo.ui.altair_chart`](marimo.ui.altair_chart) or
 [`mo.ui.plotly`](marimo.ui.plotly), or as a row-selectable table with (`mo.ui.table`)(marimo.ui.table).
-Select points in the chart, or select a table row, and your selection is _automatically sent to Python as a Pandas dataframe_.
+Select points in the chart, or select a table row, and your selection is _automatically sent to Python as a subset of the original dataframe_.

 <div align="center">